gracco/sysadmin-interview-questions/README.md

  - source-port

 * When a client running a web browser connects to a web server, what is the source port and what is the destination port of the connection?
-  - source port it's dynamic based on net.ipv4.ip_local_port_range defined between 32768 - 61000, destination port 80.
+  - source port it's dynamic based on net.ipv4.ip_local_port_range defined between 32768 - 61000, destination port 80 or 443.

 * How do you add an IPv6 address to a specific interface?
   - using ip -6 addr command, or using ifconfig ip inet6, or editing the SO file for network interfaces.